gretacv/gretacv/README.md

 ## 🔭 Now
 ### 👩‍💻 Work
 I’m currently taking some time off.
-I am enjoying networking through virtual coffees and reading.
+I am enjoying reading and networking through virtual coffees, so feel free to drop an email.

 ### 🌱 Spare time
 In my spare time I collaborate in an Art History project at [UNED](https://dimh.hypotheses.org/equipo).